 LUA

-- NodeMCU NodeMCU is a project that develops ESP8266- and ESP32-based microcontroller boards bundled with an adaption of eLUA that is guaranteed to match the hardware.
-The preinstalled (bundled) firmware can easily be replaced with any other firmware, including individual firmware written by yourself, if you are interested in the hardware board but not in LUA.
+- NodeMCU – NodeMCU is a project that develops ESP8266 and ESP32 microcontroller boards bundled with an adaptation of eLUA that is guaranteed to match the hardware.
+The preinstalled firmware can easily be replaced with any other firmware, including custom firmware you write yourself if you are interested in the hardware board but not in Lua.

 Python